-The research teams will be examining how to preserve privacy, encourage trust in human-robot communication and the implications of using a robot to stand in for the physical presence of a human.
+The research teams will be examined how to preserve privacy, trust in human-robot communication and the implications of using a robot as a stand-in for the physical presence of a human.
 Other areas focus on how to create synchronicity between robotic movement and that of humans in public spaces and measuring how people respond to robots in order to better understand the reception of robots in public spaces.

 This research grant is funded by the Engineering and Physical Sciences Research Council (EPSRC) under its IDEAS Factory Sandpits call on Digital Personhood, grant ref: EP/L00416X/1.